robert-abc/HDC-DIP/README.md

 # Restoring severely out-of-focus blurred text images with DIP
 ## 1 - Introduction

-Deep Image Prior (DIP) reconstructs images given the single degraded image and a forward model.
+Deep Image Prior (DIP) reconstructs images given a single degraded image and a forward model.
 In this work, instead of using only the DIP network, the main idea here is to use an additional supervised CNN  to include prior information from the sharp images.

 **Method overview**

 ![result of deblured image ](https://github.com/robert-abc/HDC-DIP/blob/main/Figures/Overview.png)

 ## 2 - Dataset
-The dataset was made available by Finnish Inverse Problems Society (FIPS) during the Helsinki Deblur Challenge 2021 (HDC2021):
+The dataset was made available by the Finnish Inverse Problems Society (FIPS) during the Helsinki Deblur Challenge 2021 (HDC2021):

 #### HDC2021 main page:
     https://www.fips.fi/HDC2021.php